James Dean: Accident and aftermath

-Longing to return to the "liberating prospects" of motor racing, Dean traded in his Speedster for a new, more powerful and faster 1955 Porsche 550 Spyder and entered the upcoming Salinas Road Race event scheduled for October 1–2, 1955.
-Accompanying the actor on his way to the track on September 30 was stunt coordinator Bill Hickman, Collier's photographer Sanford Roth, and Rolf Wütherich, the German mechanic from the Porsche factory who maintained Dean's Spyder, "Little Bastard" car.
+Longing to return to the "liberating prospects" of motor racing, Dean traded in his Speedster for a new, more powerful, and faster 1955 Porsche 550 Spyder and entered the upcoming Salinas Road Race event scheduled for October 1–2, 1955.
+Accompanying the actor on his way to the track on September 30 were stunt coordinator Bill Hickman, Collier's photographer Sanford Roth, and Rolf Wütherich, the German mechanic from the Porsche factory who maintained Dean's Spyder, "Little Bastard" car.
 Wütherich, who had encouraged Dean to drive the car from Los Angeles to Salinas to break it in, accompanied Dean in the Porsche.
-At 3:30 p.m., Dean was ticketed for speeding, as was Hickman, who was following behind in another car.
+At 3:30 pm, Dean was ticketed for speeding, as was Hickman, who was following behind in another car.

-As the group was driving westbound on U.S. Route 466 (currently SR 46) near Cholame, California, at approximately 5:45 p.m., a 1950 Ford Tudor, driven by 23-year-old California Polytechnic State University student Donald Turnupseed, was travelling east.
+On September 30, as the group was driving westbound on U.S. Route 466 (currently SR 46) near Cholame, California, at approximately 5:45 pm, a 1950 Ford Tudor, driven by 23-year-old California Polytechnic State University student Donald Turnupseed, was travelling east.
 Turnupseed made a left turn onto Highway 41 headed north, toward Fresno ahead of the oncoming Porsche.
 Dean, unable to stop in time, slammed into the passenger side of the Ford, resulting in Dean's car bouncing across the pavement onto the side of the highway.
 Dean's passenger, Wütherich, was thrown from the Porsche, while Dean was trapped in the car and sustained numerous fatal injuries, including a broken neck.
-Turnupseed exited his damaged vehicle with minor injuries.
+Turnupseed had only minor injuries.

 The accident was witnessed by a number of passersby who stopped to help.
-Dean's biographer George Perry wrote that a woman with nursing experience attended to Dean and detected a weak pulse, but he also contrarily wrote that "death appeared to have been instantaneous".
-Dean was pronounced dead on arrival shortly after he arrived by ambulance at the Paso Robles War Memorial Hospital at 6:20 p.m.
+Dean's biographer, George Perry, wrote that a woman with nursing experience attended to Dean and detected a weak pulse.
+Still, he also contrarily wrote that "death appeared to have been instantaneous".
+Dean was pronounced dead on arrival shortly after he arrived by ambulance at the Paso Robles War Memorial Hospital at 6:20 pm.

 Though initially slow to reach newspapers in the Eastern United States, details of Dean's death rapidly spread via radio and television.
 By October 2, his death had received significant coverage from domestic and foreign media outlets.
 Dean's funeral was held on October 8, 1955, at the Fairmount Friends Church in Fairmount, Indiana.
 The coffin remained closed to conceal his severe injuries.
-An estimated 600 mourners were in attendance, while another 2,400 fans gathered outside of the building during the procession.
+An estimated 600 mourners were in attendance, while another 2,400 fans gathered outside the building during the procession.
 He is buried at Park Cemetery in Fairmount.

 An inquest placed fault for the accident entirely with Dean.
-There is a James Dean monument, financed by a Japanese businessman, in front of the Cholame post office one half mile from the site of the accident.
+There is a James Dean monument, financed by a Japanese businessman, in front of the former Cholame post office (which closed in 1994) and a restaurant (until its closure in 2022), one half-mile from the site of the accident.